-3.3.2.1.1 Dual Prime
+3.3.2.2 Dual Prime

-The dual prime prediction mode is an alternative "special" prediction mode which is based on fieldbased motion prediction but requires fewer transmitted motion vectors than conventional fieldbased prediction.
-This mode of prediction is available only for interlaced material and only when the encoder configuration does not use B-frames (M=1).
+The dual prime prediction mode is an alternative "special" prediction mode which is based on field-based motion prediction but requires fewer transmitted motion vectors than conventional field-based prediction.
+This mode of prediction is available only for interlaced material and only when the encoder configuration does not use Bframes (M=1).
 For these reasons, this mode of prediction is particularly useful for improving encoder efficiency for low delay applications.

 The basis of dual prime prediction is that field-based predictions of both fields in a macroblock (MB) are obtained by averaging two separate predictions which are predicted from the two nearest decoded fields (in time).
-Each of the MB fields is predicted separately, although the four vectors (one pair per field) used for prediction are all derived from a single transmitted field- based motion vector.
+Each of the MB fields is predicted separately, although the four vectors (one pair per field) used for prediction are all derived from a single transmitted field-based motion vector.
 In addition to the single field-based motion vector, a small "differential" vector (limited to vertical and horizontal component values of +1, 0 and -1, and represented by two 1-2 bit codes) is also transmitted for each MB.
-Together, these vectors are used to calculate the pairs of motion vectors for each MB field. the first prediction vector in the pair is simply the transmitted field-based motion vector with a scaled version of the first vector.
+Together, these vectors are used to calculate the pairs of motion vectors for each MB field. the first prediction vector in the pair is simply the transmitted field-based motion vector.
+The second prediction vector is obtained by combining the differential vector with a scaled version of the first vector.
 Once both predictions are obtained, a single prediction for each macroblock field is calculated simply by averaging each pel from the two original predictions.
 The final averaged prediction is then subtracted from the macroblock field being encoded.